mother-of-all-self-hosting/ansible-role-promtail/docs/configuring-promtail.md

     tenant_id: some-tenant-id-here
 ```

-For more information about configuring clients, see the [Promtail `clients` configuration reference](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/#clients).
+For more information about configuring clients, refer to the [Promtail `clients` configuration reference](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/#clients).

 ### Exposing the web interface